ForesightAdamNowacki/DeepNeuralNetworksImageClassificationR/README.md

 ----------
 # DeepNeuralNetworksRepoR

-Deep Neural Networks using Keras and TensorFlow-GPU in R. The repository is devoted to binary and multi-class object classification issues in images data.
+Deep Neural Networks using Keras and TensorFlow-GPU in R. The repository is devoted to binary and multi-class object classification for images data.

 ----------
 # Scripts description